Douglas Bader: Childhood and education

 Bader's aggressive energy found a new lease of life at St Edward's School, where he received his secondary education.
-During his time there, he thrived at sports.
-Bader played rugby and often enjoyed physical battles with bigger and older opponents.
+During his time there, he thrived at sports; he played rugby and often enjoyed physical battles with bigger and older opponents.
 The then Warden (or Headmaster), Henry E. Kendall, tolerated Bader's aggressive and competitive nature.
 At one point, he made him a prefect despite what others saw as a strong streak of conceit in the boy.
 Fellow RAF pilots Guy Gibson and Adrian Warburton also attended the school.
 In later life, Bader's prowess on the rugby pitch was such that he was invited to play a trial (or friendly game) with the Harlequins, but it is not clear whether he actually played.

 Bader's sporting interests continued into his military service.
 He was selected for the Royal Air Force cricket team, to play a first-class match against the Army at The Oval in July 1931.
 He scored 65 and 1.
 In August, he played in a two-day game against the Royal Navy.
-He played cricket in a German prisoner of war camp after his capture in 1941, despite his later disability.
+He played cricket in a German prisoner-of-war camp after his capture in 1941, despite his later disability.

 In mid-1923, Bader, at the age of 13, was introduced to an Avro 504 during a school holiday trip to visit his aunt, Hazel, who was marrying RAF Flight Lieutenant Cyril Burge, adjutant at RAF Cranwell.
 Although he enjoyed the visit and took an interest in aviation, he showed no signs of becoming a keen pilot.
 Still very sports minded, an interest which dominated Bader's formative years, he took less of an interest in his studies.
 However, Bader received guidance from Warden Kendall and, with Kendall's encouragement, he excelled at his studies and was later accepted as a cadet at RAF Cranwell.
 Soon afterwards, he was offered a place at Oxford University, but turned it down as he preferred Cambridge University.

 His mother refused to allow Bader to attend Cambridge in December 1927, claiming she could not afford the fees.
 A master at St. Edwards, a Mr Dingwall, helped pay these fees in part.
 Due to his new connection with Cyril Burge, Bader learned of the six annual prize cadetships offered by RAF Cranwell each year.
 Out of hundreds of applicants, he finished fifth.
 He left St Edward's in early 1928, aged 18.